ibm-cloud-docs/vmwaresolutions/services/htdc_ordering.md

   years:  2016, 2018

-lastupdated: "2018-07-20"
+lastupdated: "2018-09-26"

 ---

 # Ordering HyTrust DataControl on IBM Cloud

-You can order the HyTrust DataControl on {{site.data.keyword.cloud}} service while ordering a new instance with a HA-pair of HyTrust DataControl appliances included or by adding the HyTrust DataControl appliances to your existing instance.
+You can order the HyTrust DataControl on {{site.data.keyword.cloud}} service while you order a new instance with a HA-pair of HyTrust DataControl appliances included or by adding the HyTrust DataControl appliances to your existing instance.

 ## Ordering HyTrust DataControl on IBM Cloud for a new instance